 - Safety sensor mounted (see chapter 6 "Mounting") and connected (see chapter 7 "Electrical connection") correctly - · Operating personnel were instructed in proper use. - Dangerous process is switched off, outputs of the safety sensor are disconnected, and the system is protected against being switched back on - After start-up, check the function of the safety sensor (see chapter 9.1 "Before the initial start-up and following modifications").

 8.1 Switching on

 Requirements for the supply voltage (power supply unit):

-- · Reliable mains separation is ensured. - · Current reserve of at least 2 A is available. - The RES function is activated either in the safety sensor or in the downstream control
+- · Reliable mains separation is ensured. - · Current reserve of at least 2 A is available.

 Switch on the safety sensor.